savoirfairelinux/jami-client-gnome/README.md

 building the client.

-## Building without installing Jami daemon and libRingClient
+## Building without installing Jami daemon and libClient

-It is possible to build ring-client-gnome without installing the daemon and libRingClient on your system (eg: in `/usr` or `/usr/local`):
+It is possible to build ring-client-gnome without installing the daemon and libClient on your system (eg: in `/usr` or `/usr/local`):

 1. build the daemon
-2. when building libRingClient, specify the location of the daemon lib in the cmake options with -DRING_BUILD_DIR=, eg:
+2. when building libClient, specify the location of the daemon lib in the cmake options with -DBUILD_DIR=, eg:
-   `-DRING_BUILD_DIR=/home/user/ring/daemon/src`
+   `-DBUILD_DIR=/home/user/ring/daemon/src`
-3. to get the proper headers, we still need to 'make install' libRingClient, but we don't have to install it in /usr, so just specify another location for the install prefix in the cmake options, eg:
+3. to get the proper headers, we still need to 'make install' libClient, but we don't have to install it in /usr, so just specify another location for the install prefix in the cmake options, eg:
    `-DCMAKE_INSTALL_PREFIX=/home/user/ringinstall`
-4. now compile libRingClient and do 'make install', everything will be installed in the directory specified by the prefix
+4. now compile libClient and do 'make install', everything will be installed in the directory specified by the prefix
-4. now we just have to point the client to the libRingClient cmake module during the configuration:
+4. now we just have to point the client to the libClient cmake module during the configuration:
-   `-DLibRingClient_DIR=/home/user/ringinstall/lib/cmake/LibRingClient`
+   `-DLibClient_DIR=/home/user/ringinstall/lib/cmake/LibClient`

 ## Debugging

-For now, the build type of the client is "Debug" by default, however it is useful to also have the debug symbols of libRingClient.
-To do this, specify this when compiling libRingClient with `-DCMAKE_BUILD_TYPE=Debug` in the cmake options.
+For now, the build type of the client is "Debug" by default, however it is useful to also have the debug symbols of libClient.
+To do this, specify this when compiling libClient with `-DCMAKE_BUILD_TYPE=Debug` in the cmake options.

 ## Generating marshals.*